There are two kinds of condoms, the male condom and the female condom, but storage and lubrication rules are similar for both of them.

 The female condom is bigger than a male condom, but it’s not uncomfortable if inserted correctly.
 If you can use a tampon, you can probably use a female condom.

 Check the expiration date on the package, and then open it carefully.

 Squeeze together the sides of the inner ring at the closed end of the condom and slide it into your vagina like a tampon.
-It can also be used in the anus.

 Push the inner ring into your vagina as far as it can go, up to your cervix.
 Make sure it’s not twisted.